This page lists the most common problems you can encounter in WP Full Picture and ways of solving them.

 Events match quality score shows how well Facebook is able to match events that happen on your website to Facebook’s users.
 To do this, Facebook needs as much data as possible.

 By default, WP Full Picture sends to Facebook the IP address of the user’s device, ad-click identifier (if available) and the contents of _fbp cookie (if available) and _fbc cookie (if available).
-However, this data will result in events match quality scores around 5/10.
+However, this data will result in events match quality scores around 4.4 to 5/10.

 To increase this score, you can enable the advanced matching option (Pro only).
 When you do this, WP Full Picture will send to Facebook the hashed email address and physical address of the visitor (if it is known to WP Full Picture).
 This will increase the quality score to around 8/10.
 In most cases, this score is only achievable when tracking purchases.